jeffhammond/blog/Fortrans_Missing_Parallelism.md

 ## Acknowledgements

-Thanks to the following people, who read this proposal and may have provided feedback:
+Thanks to the following people, who read this proposal or related material and may have provided feedback:
+- Ondrej Certik
+- Jeff Larkin